Pilates Includes Everything the Body Needs Including Strength Building Exercise

 The Mystery of Muscle

 In the muscle repair process certain chemicals are stimulated such as lactic acid which is the cause of the soreness we feel the next day after a hard workout.
-Growth hormones and testosterone are also involved in this process.
+Growth hormones and testosterone are also involved.
 These substances can be increased by ingestion or injection to enhance the muscle growth process.

 This process is fueled by oxygen.
 Increased breathing during exercise increases the muscle building process.
 This is one of the reasons that aerobic exercise is so important, because it increases our capacity to take in and use oxygen.